Skip to content

 Tips For Applying

-Webmasters are increasingly focused not just on “cool looks” but on making websites usable by everyone, and also building them to be more sustainable (less energy-heavy).
+Webmasters are increasingly focused not just on “cool looks” but on making websites usable by everyone & building them to be more sustainable (less energy-heavy).

 Why It Matters